-- 3.1 Harassment or Victimisation.
-The Council recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
-The Council will not tolerate harassment or victimisation and will take appropriate action, where possible, to protect those who raise a concern in good faith. - 3.2 Confidentiality The Council will do its utmost to protect an individual's identity when he/she raises a concern and does not want their name to be disclosed.
+3.1 Harassment or Victimisation. - The Council recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
+The Council will not tolerate harassment or victimisation and will take appropriate action, where possible, to protect those who raise a concern in good faith.

+- 3.2 Confidentiality The Council will do its utmost to protect an individual's identity when he/she raises a concern and does not want their name to be disclosed.
 It must be appreciated that the investigation process or a Court process may lead to disclosure of the individual's identity. - 3.3 Anonymous allegations This Plan encourages individuals to put their names to allegations.
 Concerns expressed anonymously are much less powerful, but they will be considered at the discretion of the Council.
-In exercising this discretion, the factors to be taken into account would include:

-- the seriousness of the issue raised; - the credibility of the concern; and - the likelihood of confirming the allegations from attributable sources. - 3.4 Untrue allegations if an allegation is made in good faith, but is not confirmed by the investigation, no disciplinary action will be taken against the individual responsible for making the allegation.
-If it is proven that individuals have made malicious or vexatious allegations, disciplinary action will be considered against the individual making the allegation.
+In exercising this discretion, the factors to be taken into account would include: - the seriousness of the issue raised; - the credibility of the concern; and - the likelihood of confirming the allegations from attributable sources. - 3.4 Untrue allegations if an allegation is made in good faith, but is not confirmed by the investigation, no disciplinary action will be taken against the individual who raised the allegation.
+However, if it is proven that individuals have made malicious or false allegations to cause trouble or harm, disciplinary action will be considered against the individual making the allegation.

-4. What an employee is required to do if he/she suspects fraud or corruption?
+4. What is an employee is required to do if he/she suspects fraud or corruption?

-- 4.1 Line managers and staff should be alert to the possibility that unusual events or transactions could be symptoms of fraud or attempted fraud and that there may be collusion between staff and third parties in cases of fraud.
-Fraud may also be highlighted as a result of specific management checks or be brought to management's attention by a third party. - 4.2 There will be consistent handling of all attempted, suspected or proven fraud cases without regard to the position held or length of service of the individual(s) involved. - 4.3 Staff who have concerns are required to report them as soon as possible to their immediate line manager. - 4.4 If the member of staff feels unable to raise a particular concern with their line manager, for whatever reason, they are required to raise the concern with their Director. - 4.5 If these channels have been followed and the member of staff still has concerns, or the member of staff feels that the concern is so serious that they cannot discuss it with any of the above, they are required to discuss their concern directly with the Director of Corporate Support Services. - 4.6 If staff feel that they cannot discuss their concerns with any officer in the Council they are required to refer the matter to the Chair of the Council's Audit Committee or Council's Internal or External Audit contacts, whose details are found in the Fraud Policy. - 4.7 An individual raising a concern must not discuss it with colleagues or friends or undertake investigative work. - 4.8 Failure of an employee to comply with the reporting requirements as outlined within the Fraud Response Plan may be considered a disciplinary matter and may be dealt with under Council's Disciplinary Procedure.
+- 4.1 Line managers and staff should be aware that unusual events or transactions could be signs of fraud or attempted fraud and that fraud may involve collusion between staff and third parties.
+Fraud may also be detected through regular management checks or be brought to management's attention by a third party. - 4.2 There will be consistent handling of all attempted, suspected, or proven fraud regardless of the position held or length of service of the individual(s) involved. - 4.3 Staff who have concerns are required to report them as soon as possible to their immediate line manager. - 4.4 If the member of staff feels unable to raise a particular concern with their line manager, for whatever reason, they are required to raise the concern with their director. - 4.5 If these channels have been followed and the member of staff still has concerns, or the member of staff feels that the concern is so serious that they cannot discuss it with any of the above, they are required to discuss their concern directly with the Director of Corporate Support Services.

+- 4.6 If staff feel that they cannot discuss their concerns with any officer in the Council they are required to refer the matter to the Chair of the Council's Audit Committee, whose details can be found on the Council's website.
+Alternatively, they can contact the Local Government Auditor within the Northern Ireland Audit Office or contact Council's Internal Auditors, Deloitte, at their Belfast Office. - 4.7 An individual raising a concern must not discuss it with colleagues or friends or undertake investigative work themselves. - 4.8 Failure of an employee to comply with the reporting requirements as outlined within the Fraud Response Plan may be considered a disciplinary matter and may be dealt with under Council's Disciplinary Procedure.